-Researchers are not sure what causes basilar migraines, but treatments are available to prevent them and lessen their intensity.
+Researchers are not sure what causes basilar migraine.
+Various treatments can help prevent these episodes and lessen their intensity.

 - double vision

-Aura symptoms usually occur before the onset of the migraine pain, which can range from moderate to severe.
-The pain may concentrate in one area of the head before spreading.
+Aura symptoms usually occur before the onset of pain, which can range from moderate to severe.
+The pain may begin in one area of the head before spreading.

-Migraines can also cause allodynia, which is when a light touch, such as clothing brushing against the skin, causes pain.
+Migraine can also cause allodynia.
+A person with allodynia feels pain from light touch, such as from clothing brushing against the skin.

 - bright lights

 - rapid changes in barometric pressure or weather

 - having overweight